virgiliud/anchorScroll/README.md

 ```
 ##Data Attributes Settings

+Add data attributes to your anchor link.

-- `data-class-to`: Element to which a class is added on scroll events (use `this` to target the element)
+- `data-class-to`: Element to which a class is added on scroll events (enter `this` as the value to target the anchor link itself)
-- `data-on-scroll`: Class added to selected element on scroll
+- `data-on-scroll`: Class added to the selected element while scrolling
-- `data-scroll-end`: Class added to selected element after scroll
+- `data-scroll-end`: Class added to the selected element after scroll ends

 ### HTML Examples